SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 ## The More tab

-This tab displays any [custom fields][14] configured in SuperOffice Settings and maintenance.
+This tab displays any [custom fields][14] configured in Settings and maintenance.

 <!-- Referenced links -->
 [1]: ../appointment.md